ppontisso/Toxic-Comment-Classification-Challenge/README.md

 The code achives a score of 0.9823 on the private Leaderbord.

-I used the concatenation of two pre-trained embeddings : fastText crawl-300d-2M.vec and wiki-news-300d-1M.vec.
+I used the concatenation of two pre-trained embeddings : fastText crawl-300d-2M.vec and glove.840B.300d.txt.
-It can be found here: https://fasttext.cc/docs/en/english-vectors.html
+The first can be found here: https://fasttext.cc/docs/en/english-vectors.html.
+The second can be found here : https://nlp.stanford.edu/projects/glove/

 You can download the data from kaggle [here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data)